fballiano/openmage-devenv/README.md

 ## Notes about composer.lock

 At the moment this project doesn't have a `composer.lock` file in the repo, because it differ based on the PHP version, this makes it a bit easier to change PHP version if you need to.
 Anyway I think it's a minor detail and may change in the future.

-## TODO

-I'm working with the NixOS maintainers to [integrate n98-magerun in their repos](https://github.com/NixOS/nixpkgs/pull/212296), they will be soon made available inside the `nix-shell `for use to use without any need to install them, it will be pretty amazing.